empiricaly/create-empirica-app/templates/basic/Readme.md

 central point (the server), which is often preferable to adding all the logic on the client.

+Finally, the /server/bots.js file is where you can add bot definitions to your app.

 ## Public

 The `/public` is here to host any static assets you might need in the game, such